Award in CMV Medical Education

 Budget Justification: The budget justification should include proposed expenses, such as salary support, purchase of small equipment, technical support, research supplies, statistical support, tuition or workshop fees, publication fees.
 Indirect costs and health insurance are not permitted.
 The budget is requested for informational purposes only and will not affect funding decisions.

-Division Director or Fellowship Program Director Letter: The statement from the applicant’s division director or fellowship program director should summarize the applicant’s qualifications and potential for success and provide support for the applicant’s choice of research mentor and research project.
+Division Director or Fellowship Program Director Letter: Where applicable, the statement from the applicant’s division director or fellowship program director should summarize the applicant’s qualifications and potential for success and provide support for the applicant’s choice of research mentor and research project.
 This statement should also document the division’s commitment to preserve the appropriate amount of protected time for the fellow to conduct research during the award period.

-Mentor Letter: The letter of support from the research mentor should include a brief description of the current projects in their research program, a list of current research personnel, a summary of the applicant’s proposed research project, and documentation of the commitment to directly supervise the fellow.
+Mentor Letter: Where applicable, the letter of support from the research mentor should include a brief description of the current projects in their research program, a list of current research personnel, a summary of the applicant’s proposed research project, and documentation of the commitment to directly supervise the fellow.
 The mentor should also describe in detail a specific plan to foster the applicant’s career as a physician-scientist during their fellowship.

 Progress Report

 Recipient of the must prepare an interim report 6 months after the award is issued.
 The report should summarize experimental results, indicate problems encountered, and detail any alterations in the original protocol.
 In addition, the report should include a list of publications, pending publications, and presentations at scientific meetings.
-Reports should be submitted to Christy Phillips in the Pediatric Infectious Diseases Society Office (PIDS Headquarters via email to cphillips@idsociety.org.
+Reports should be submitted to Christy Phillips in the Pediatric Infectious Diseases Society (PIDS) Office Headquarters via email to cphillips@idsociety.org.

-At the completion of the award period, fellows must generate a final progress report summarizing their accomplishments.
+At the completion of the award period, awardee must generate a final progress report summarizing their accomplishments.
 The report should be sent to Christy Phillips in the Pediatric Infectious Diseases Society Office.
 Awardees may be asked to complete periodic follow-up surveys from PIDS to assess long-term outcomes of the award mechanism.

 Acknowledgement

-Recipients of the PIDS Fellowship Award in CMV Medical Education must acknowledge the program in all abstracts and publications that result from the research supported by the award.
+Recipients of the PIDS Award in CMV Medical Education must acknowledge the program in all abstracts and publications that result from the research supported by the award.

 Make a Difference Today